LUCIT-Systems-and-Development/unicorn-binance-suite/README.md

 - [https://community.binance.org](https://community.binance.org)

 ## Receive Notifications
+Follow us on [Twitter](https://twitter.com/LUCIT_SysDev) or on [Facebook](https://www.facebook.com/lucit.systems.and.development) for general news about the [unicorn-binance-suite](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-suite)!

-Please look for the information in the README.md of the [responsible subrepository](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-suite#description).
+Please look for the information in the README.md of the [responsible subrepository](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-suite#description) for spezific notifications.

 ## How to report Bugs or suggest Improvements?
 Please look for the information in the README.md of the [responsible subrepository](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-suite#description).